rrvt/PreOutpost/README.md

 ### Update 6/1/25

+Discovered the toolbar on the Address Book App was not set up correctly now (due to changes to toolbar logic).

+### Update 6/1/25

 Prepping my laptop to go to Regional San Jose Hospital to test it prior to a drill I found the initialization of PreOutpost needed some user help during failures.
 Also added a message box style output while the app is searching for the Outpost directories (required a worker thread).